 My mom used Sing Spell Read and Write with most of my siblings when they were learning to read (we were homeschooled), and it was that silly race track and box of treasures that helped us want to learn to read, even though sitting still was torture for most of us.

-So, if you can create or find something that visibly tracks lessons completed or shows that your ADHD daughter is working for a goal (like a trip to the ice cream parlor), that will make a huge difference in their focusing power and attention to lessons.
+So, if you can create or find something that visibly tracks lessons completed or shows that your ADHD daughter is working for a goal (like a trip to the ice cream shop), that will make a huge difference in their focusing power and attention to lessons.

-Be Flexible
+Be Flexible in Your Expecations

 It never works for me to insist that homework get done at a certain time of day, or in a certain order, or in a certain way.